harryhopkins/documents/doc/Developing-Step-By-Step-Angular.md

 ### Authorization For Phone Book

 At this point, anyone can use the phone book page since no authorization has been defined.
-We will define two permissions:
+To fix this, we will define two permissions:

 -   A permission to **use the phone book page**.
 -   A permission to **create a new person** (which naturally is a child permission